Home School Partnership Frequently Asked Questions

 Students must be 5 on or before Sept.
 1 of this academic year to participate.
 This applies to both fall and spring semesters.
 The home school classes are available for grades K-12.
-Students may take a 13th year of classes if they have not already met the State's graduation requirements and are younger than 20 on Sept.
-1st of that school year.

 Can my students be part of another home school group and still be eligible for Hamilton's partnership?

 Students must be homeschooled.
 You may belong to co-ops and other networks and still be a part of the partnership.
 Students may not be registered in any public school, including publicly funded (free) virtual schools, academies, and so on.
-Students may not be counted in any private or parochial school.

 The class I want is full, can I be added to the class?